JustinWozniak/PropertyPal/README.md

 "# PropertyPal"

-An Uber-type app Ive been working on fpr my Internship.
+An Uber-type app Ive been working on for my Internship.

-The idea is to have open houses, where a customer can say they want to take a look, and wichever real estate angent is closest can easily comminicate and meet up with them.
+The idea is to have open houses, where a customer can say they want to take a look, and wichever real estate agent is closest can easily comminicate and meet up with them.

 Using the google maps api, written in Java in Android Studio